 - Stay away from common video call issues: On a video conference, it’s simple to unintentionally talk over one another, especially if the connection is sluggish.
 Ask fellow interviewers to briefly pause after the candidate finishes speaking before asking any follow-up questions.

 While candidates may be accustomed to virtual conferencing capabilities, they may not be accustomed to virtual interviews.
 Their readiness for one demonstrates how much your business values them.

-Transparency is key, so it’s essential to avoid surprising candidates during the hiring process.
+- Inform applicants of the tools to be used in advance: Transparency is key, so it’s essential to avoid surprising candidates during the hiring process.
 Send candidates a link to the virtual conferencing platform you’ll be using when organizing a virtual interview.
 They now have enough time to download or upgrade the tool and get acquainted with it.

-While not always necessary, informing the candidates of the number of interviewers joining is helpful!
+- Send materials in advance, such as a list of interviewers: While not always necessary, informing the candidates of the number of interviewers joining is helpful!
 This gives them an idea of everyone’s roles.
 You may also include links to the interviewers’ LinkedIn profiles and any other information you think the candidate might find useful in your interview confirmation email.

-Inform applicants that you may want to look through their work samples or portfolios, or that they may have to complete a test or problem during the interview.
+- Inform applicants if a skills assessment will be required: Inform applicants that you may want to look through their work samples or portfolios, or that they may have to complete a test or problem during the interview.
 This will enable them to plan appropriately.
 Again, remember transparency.

-Send the candidate resources to review, such as virtual office tours or recordings from corporate events.
+- Give a clear picture of your company’s culture to prospective employees: Send the candidate resources to review, such as virtual office tours or recordings from corporate events.

-Whether or not the applicant is hired, promptly communicating with them after the interview will demonstrate that you value their time and help you make better recruiting decisions.
+- To enhance your interviewing process, get feedback: Whether or not the applicant is hired, promptly communicating with them after the interview will demonstrate that you value their time and help you make better recruiting decisions.

 3. Asking the right questions during virtual interviewing